Wray Castle

-Wray Castle is a Victorian neo-gothic building at Claife in the English county of Cumbria.
+Wray Castle is a Victorian neo-gothic building at Claife in Cumbria within the boundaries of the historic county of Lancashire.
+The house and grounds have belonged to the National Trust since 1929.

-The house and grounds have belonged to the National Trust since 1929, and house has opened to the public on a regular basis since 2013.
+The Castle was open to the public prior to 2024.
+The Castle is now closed for refurbishment until 2027.
 The grounds, which include part of the shoreline of Windermere, are open all year round and are renowned for their selection of specimen trees – Wellingtonia, redwood, Ginkgo biloba, weeping lime and varieties of beech.

 Between March and October, Windermere Lake Cruises operate a passenger boat service on Windermere from Ambleside and the Brockhole National Park Visitor Centre to Wray Castle.

 History

 The house was built in 1840 for a retired Liverpudlian surgeon, James Dawson, who built it along with the neighbouring Wray Church using his wife's fortune.
 After Dawson's death in 1875 the estate was inherited by his fifteen year old nephew, Edward Preston Rawnsley.
 In 1877 Edward's cousin, Hardwicke Rawnsley, took up the appointment of vicar of Wray Church.
 To protect the countryside from damaging development, Hardwicke Rawnsley, building on an idea propounded by John Ruskin, conceived of a National Trust that could buy and preserve places of natural beauty and historic interest for the nation.